Opuntia: Dye production

 Cochineal is used primarily as a red food colouring and for cosmetics.
 The cochineal dye was used by the Aztec and Maya peoples of Central and North America, and by the Inca in South America.
 Produced almost exclusively in Oaxaca, Mexico, by indigenous producers, cochineal became Mexico's second-most valued export after silver.
 The dyestuff was consumed throughout Europe, and was so highly valued, its price was regularly quoted on the London and Amsterdam Commodity Exchanges.

 The biggest producers of cochineal are Peru, the Canary Islands, and Chile.
 Current health concerns over artificial food additives have renewed the popularity of cochineal dyes, and the increased demand is making cultivation for insect farming an attractive opportunity in other regions, such as in Mexico, where cochineal production had declined again owing to the numerous natural enemies of the scale insect.

 Apart from cochineal, the red dye betanin can be extracted from some Opuntia plants themselves.
+The Navajo people have traditionally produced a reddish dye from the fruit of the prickly pear cactus, used in dyeing woolen yarns.